AnonymouX47/term-image/docs/source/api/renderable.rst

       >>> Args.get_fields()
       mappingproxy({'foo': 'FOO', 'bar': 'BAR'})

-   The attribute annotations are only used to identify render argument fields, they're never evaluated or used otherwise by any part of the Renderable API.
+   The attribute annotations are only used to identify the fields, they're never evaluated or used otherwise by any part of the Renderable API.
    The field names will be unbound from their assigned values (the default field values) during the creation of the subclass.

    .. rubric:: Inheriting Fields

-   Fields may be inherited from any **concrete** render argument namespace class (i.e any **strict** subclass of this class) by subclassing it.
-   Every **indirect** subclass of this class inherits the fields and associated [#ran1]_ render class of its parent.
+   Fields may be inherited from any associated render argument namespace class (i.e any subclass of this class that has been associated with a render class) by subclassing it.
+The new subclass inherits the fields and associated render class of its parent.

    .. collapse:: Example

       >>> class Args1(RenderArgs.Namespace):
       ...     foo: str = "FOO"
       ...
-      >>> Args1.get_render_cls()
-      Traceback (most recent call last):
-        ...
-      UnassociatedNamespaceError: This namespace class hasn't been associated with a render class
-      >>>
       >>> Args1.get_fields()
       mappingproxy({'foo': 'FOO'})
       >>>